rerun/rerun/README.md

-Specifically, an archive is a set of modules and `rerun` itself packaged into a self extracting script (by default in a file named "rerun.bin").
+Specifically, an archive is a set of modules and `rerun` itself packaged into a self extracting script (by default in a file named "rerun.sh").
 Archives can be useful if you want to share a single self contained executable that contains all the needed modules.